SantiagoMorais/find-a-pet/README.md

   - [] It should be able to filter pets by its characteristics
   - [] It should be able to visualize a pet details to the adoption
   - [x] It should be able to register yourself as an ORG (Organization)
-  - [] It should be able to login/be authenticated as an ORG
+  - [x] It should be able to login/be authenticated as an ORG

-- Bussiness Rules:
+- Business Rules:
-  - [] To list the pets, is required to informate the city
+  - [] To list the pets, is required to inform the city
-  - [] It's required to an ORG to have an address and a WhatsApp number
+  - [x] It's required to an ORG to have an address and a WhatsApp number
-  - [] A pet must be vinculated to an ORG
+  - [] A pet must be linked to an ORG
   - [] The user that want to adopt will contact the ORG by WhatsApp
-  - [] All the filters, exept the city, are optionals
+  - [] All the filters, except the city, are optionals
-  - [] For an ORG to acess the application as an Admin, it must be logged.
+  - [] For an ORG to access the application as an Admin, it must be logged.

 ## Routes